aryagagas/machine-learning-and-deep-learning-assignment/README.md

 Creating the best number of clusters for “Random Points”.

 **Scoring**
-● Getting Best Silhouette Score > 70: 100
+<br>● Getting Best Silhouette Score > 70: 100
-● Getting Best Silhouette Score 65-70: 85
+<br>● Getting Best Silhouette Score 65-70: 85
-● Getting Best Silhouette Score 60-65: 70
+<br>● Getting Best Silhouette Score 60-65: 70
-● Getting Best Silhouette Score <65: 55
+<br>● Getting Best Silhouette Score <65: 55
-● Any error in the code will become 0
+<br>● Any error in the code will become 0

 ## Task 3
 Deep Learning for MNIST Handwritten Digit Classification using PyTorch.
 This is an exploration task.
 Develop your end-to-end workflow for solving a Handwritten Digit Classification task using Neural Network architecture (**not Convolutional Neural Network**).
 These are the criteria for scoring:
-● Loading your MNIST dataset for the data loader
+<br>● Loading your MNIST dataset for the data loader
-● Visualize several MNIST datasets
+<br>● Visualize several MNIST datasets
-● Design your Neural Network model
+<br>● Design your Neural Network model
-● Setup your hyperparameter such as Loss Function, Optimizer, Learning Rate, etc ● Develop a training loop and run a training model
+<br>● Setup your hyperparameter such as Loss Function, Optimizer, Learning Rate, etc
+<br>● Develop a training loop and run a training model
-● Evaluate the Model using several performance metrics such as accuracy, confusion matrix, F1 Score, Precision, Recall, etc ● Describe and explain your Result
+<br>● Evaluate the Model using several performance metrics such as accuracy, confusion matrix, F1 Score, Precision, Recall, etc
+<br>● Describe and explain your Result

 ## Bonus Task
 This problem description is the same as Task 3.
 But there are some technical challenges that you have to choose one.